besser435/TEAW-Server/docs/panel-and-os.md

 > [!CAUTION]
 > Do NOT enable the "Compress Backup" option.
-The warning for this sounds like it enables some kind of world trimming or non-filesystem leve compression, which could break the world.
+The warning for this sounds like it enables some kind of world trimming or non-filesystem level compression, which could break the world.

 ## Crafty TEAW Config
 This section is for the server config options in the panel.